-In this Quick Start we will be getting a dice roller Fluid application up and running on your computer’s localhost.
-We’ve already embedded an instance of the application, with two clients, below.
-Click the Roll button in either client to see how the state of the dice is shared between the two clients.
+In this Quick Start you will be getting a dice roller Fluid application up and running first on your computer’s localhost.

 Set up your development environment